Gaussian Multiplicative Chaos for Gaussian Orthogonal and Symplectic Ensembles: Introduction

-One should note that in the case of $\beta=2$, the left hand side of (\ref{MN-limit}) is shown to vanish in \cite{GUEGMC}.
-Our key observation is that to show (\ref{MN-limit}), by Jensen's Inequality, it suffices to only show instead the single joint statement
+One should note that in the case of $\beta=2$, the left-hand side of (\ref{MN-limit}) is shown to vanish in \cite{GUEGMC}.
+The key step will then be to define an additional pair of measures